 responding to school nutrition issues of concern;

-providing input to task forces, advisory committees, community health committees, professional organizations, policy development groups;
+providing input to task forces, advisory committees, community health committees, professional organizations, and policy development groups;

 providing input into school nutrition standards; and,

-advising SNWG members and the ODPH Executive regarding healthy school nutrition environment advocacy.
+advising SNWG members and the ODPH Executive regarding healthy school nutrition/supportive environments advocacy.

 Ministry of Education